Lefschetz Defect in Families: Lefschetz defect on abelian varieties

-So let us suppose we are not in the first case of the corollary, which by the above argument means that \(b=2\) and \(B\) simple.
-The latter implies that \(\delta_A \in \{1,2\}\); once again by \(\delta_A(\varphi^* N)=\rho_B-1\), these two possible values correspond to the second and third cases of the corollary.
+So let us suppose we are not in the first case of the Theorem, which by the above argument means that \(b=2\) and \(B\) simple.
+The latter implies that \(\delta_A \in \{1,2\}\); once again by \(\delta_A(\varphi^* N)=\rho_B-1\), these two possible values correspond to the second and third cases of the Theorem.
 The type of the simple abelian surfaces follows from the restrictions on Picard rank imposed by the type, as in \cite[Proposition 5.5.7 ]{birlan2004}.
-The stated obstruction to the presence of elliptic curves is due to the working assumption of us not being in the first case of the corollary. \end{proof}
+The stated obstruction to the presence of elliptic curves is due to the working assumption of us not being in the first case of the Theorem. \end{proof}

 As an example, Theorem \ref{thm_defect_of_abelians} says that if \(A\) is an abelian threefold, then surely \(\delta_A\in \{0,1,2,3,5\},\) and we will have the following cases (\(E_{RM}\) and \(E_{CM}\) denote respectively real-multiplication and complex-multiplication elliptic curves):